 Bersama Lestarikan Nusantara Foundation (“Yayasan Belantara”) is an Indonesian non-governmental organization launched in 2015 with the goal of supporting government to conduct conservation efforts on a broad scale while improving the communities' livelihood.
 It takes its name from the Indonesian word ‘Belantara’ which means wilderness or pristine forest.

 We work to protect the Indonesian landscape by implementing local projects in areas that are set aside for conservation, reforestation and sustainable community development.

-Belantara’s primary focus is to allocate grants to support restoration, protection, conservation of endangered species (specifically Sumatran Tiger, Sumatran Elephant, as well as Sumatran and Bornean Orangutan), institutional development, and community development and empowerment initiatives in conservation areas, production forests, protection forests, and social forestry in the ten specified grant distribution areas across five provinces on the islands of Sumatra and Kalimantan (Indonesian Borneo).
+Belantara’s primary focus is to support restoration, protection, conservation of endangered species (specifically Sumatran Tiger, Sumatran Elephant, as well as Sumatran and Bornean Orangutan), institutional development, and community development and empowerment initiatives in conservation areas, production forests, protection forests, and social forestry in the ten specified grant distribution areas across five provinces on the islands of Sumatra and Kalimantan (Indonesian Borneo).

 Working with local communities, governments, the private sector and NGOs, Belantara relies on a multi-stakeholder approach to better inform decision-making when addressing resource management problems.
 With the Essential Ecosystem Areas (KEE) stretching across the grant distribution areas, a coordinated response between all stakeholders for the effective management and preservation of critical ecosystems is required.